JamesT94/JamesT94/README.md

 ## I'm a Data Scientist at Capgemini

 - 🌱 I’m currently learning data science and programming
-- 🥅 2021 Goals: Gain more experience with advanced machine learning
+- 🥅 2021 Goals: Gain more understanding and experience with advanced machine learning
 - ⚡ Fun fact: I can solve a Rubik's cube in less than 30 seconds!

 ### Connect with me: